hailo-ai/hailo-rpi5-examples/doc/basic-pipelines.md

 Refer to the following sections for more information on using these options.

 ### Running with Different Input Sources
-By default, these examples use a USB camera (`/dev/video0`).
+By default, these examples use an example video source.
 You can change the input source using the `--input` flag.

 **To use a Raspberry Pi camera:**
 ```bash